clinssen/OCNS-2024-NEST-workshop/_index.md

 ## Connection details

 To allow for interactive sessions, tutorials will run as “virtual rooms” (i.e. video calls) in CNS*2020.
-The platform is [Zoom.us](https://zoom.us/), and detailed instructions on how to set up everything are going to follow soon.
+The platform is BigBlueButton hosted at Forschungszentrum Jülich, Germany.
+It runs in your browser, and no account or installation is required.

+If you would like to give the platform a try before the tutorial, you can do so by registering a free account at [https://demo.bigbluebutton.org/gl/](https://demo.bigbluebutton.org/gl/).

 Tutorials are not recorded and are not livestreamed events on YouTube.

-Please note that the CNS board is preparing the details of the communication and hosting platform.
-All of these details will be announced as soon as they are made available.
+**The link for the tutorial video stream has been annonuced on the [Sched instance for CNS*2020](https://cns2020online.sched.com)**

 ## Software requirements